English

 • Ophthalmological evaluation

-Book an appointment with the best neurologist in Mangalore if you or someone else require treatment for Diabetes-related Neurological issues.
+Book an appointment with the best neurologist in Mangalore if you or someone else requires treatment for Diabetes-related Neurological issues.

 How to treat diabetic Neuropathy?

-• Some patients with diabetic neuropathy who are having CIDP will require Aggressive Immunosuppressants level steroids & azathioprine.
+• Some patients with diabetic neuropathy who are having CIDP will require Aggressive Immunosuppressants, high-dose steroids & azathioprine.

-• Autonomic Neuropathy is difficult to treat especially in patients with bladder problems and diabetic diarrhea.
+• Autonomic Neuropathy is difficult to treat, especially in patients with bladder problems and diabetic diarrhoea.
 Gastroparesis can be treated with prokinetic drugs.

-• Autonomic postural hypotension is treated with drugs like fludrocortisone, Midodrine, and elastic stockings to both lower limbs.
+• Autonomic postural hypotension is treated with drugs like fludrocortisone, Midodrine, and elastic stockings for both lower limbs.

 In Nutshell

-Diabetic patients are prone to various neurological problems, More the duration of diabetes more the complication of the disease.
-Timely evaluation and proper treatment can present the progression of the disease.
+Diabetic patients are prone to various neurological problems.
+More the duration of diabetes, the more complications of the disease.
+Timely evaluation and proper treatment can prevent the progression of the disease.

 Manipal Hospital is the best neurology hospital in Mangalore having neurologists in Mangalore trained in diagnosing and treating people with epilepsy, aneurysms, spinal Bifida, movement disorders, dementia, stroke, brain tumors, multiple sclerosis, headache, neuromuscular diseases, peripheral nerve tumors, paralysis, nerve pain, sleep disorders, speech disorders, and many other conditions.